How to Get From Santo Domingo to Las Terrenas

 Estimated 4-day rental cost: $310 (includes rental, tolls, gas, insurance)

-⚠️ Dominican Republic has one of the highest traffic accident rates globally.
+⚠️ The Dominican Republic has one of the highest traffic accident rates globally.
 Opt for full insurance and inspect your vehicle thoroughly.

 Driving from Santo Domingo to Samaná is generally considered safe, especially during the day and if you stick to the main highways.
 The Autopista del Nordeste (Route 7), also known as the Samaná Toll Road, connects the two areas and is generally in good condition.